 Why read: Looking for a meaningful Armenian girl name?
 Check out this long list of Armenian baby girl names and pick one!

-You will be surprised to know the diversity of origins and meanings of the Armenian female names.
+You’ll be surprised to know the diversity of origins and meanings of the Armenian female names.

 Popular Armenian Girl Names